foundata/guidelines/shell-scripting-style-guide.md

 - Single quotes are safer for static strings as they prevent any form of expansion.
 - Proper quoting is essential for handling filenames with spaces and special characters.
 - Unquoted variables in test expressions can cause syntax errors or unexpected behavior when empty.
-- [Escaping / including identical quotes within quotes in shell](https://www.grymoire.com/Unix/Quote.html#uh-8) is not working as expected many programmers used to other languages
+- [Escaping / including identical quotes within quotes in shell](https://www.grymoire.com/Unix/Quote.html#uh-8) is not working as expected for programmers used to other languages.